Accounting Schools in Virginia

 - Complete the AICPA ethics course and exam.

-- Apply for a license.
+- Apply for a CPA license.

-1. Complete a 150 semester hour or 225 quarter hour educational program of acceptable coursework in accounting.
+1. Complete 150 semester hours of college-level education in accounting.

 2. Accumulate the required hours of experience.

 Virginia CPA candidates must earn at least 2,080 hours or the equivalent of one full year of professional accounting experience, and have that experience certified by a licensed CPA.
 Work may be performed in academia, government, industry, or public or private practice so long as it involves the use of accounting, financial, tax, and other relevant skills to accounting practice.
 Self-employment may not be counted towards the experience requirement.

 3. Complete the AICPA ethics course and exam.

 A passing score of 90% on the Professional Ethics Exam offered by the American Institute of Certified Public Accountants (AICPA) is a requirement for Virginia CPA licensure.
 The self-study course is titled Professional Ethics: The AICPA’s Comprehensive Course and it can be taken through AICPA’s website.
 Candidates should request that the AICPA send their exam scores directly to the VBOA.